-The headline market returns reported in the IPD indexes are based solely on directly owned standing investments in completed and lettable properties; these returns exclude assets held indirectly through investment funds and the impacts of debt, fund management fees, taxation and cash.
+Market returns, as shown by IPD indexes (see Section 1), are based solely on directly owned standing investments in completed and lettable properties; these returns exclude assets held indirectly through investment funds and the impacts of debt, fund management fees, taxation and cash.
 Market measures are intended to reflect underlying market trends over the period of analysis.
-Some properties, such as those occupied by their owners, are screened out of market measures in all periods.
+Some properties, such as those occupied by the owners, are screened out of market measures in all periods.

-Portfolio and benchmark returns include all investment properties within the portfolio, including those bought, sold, and under development or major refurbishment during the measurement period.
+Portfolio and benchmark returns include all investment properties within the portfolio, including those bought, sold, under development or major refurbishment during the measurement period.
 Performance measures therefore allow the comparison of property and portfolio investment returns relative to an appropriate benchmark, either for the whole investment market or a relevant sub-group of portfolios or properties.